Charliemur2-zz/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

 <img src="https://d1adoz58a2hhe1.cloudfront.net/wp-content/uploads/sites/19/que-es-alg-Application-Layer-Gateway.jpg">

-# Repository Title Goes Here
+# 0x09.
+Web infrastructure design

 Web infrastructures, servers and its relations with client.
 All the elements implicit and explicit in the infrastructure.
 What is the DNS and its translator function.